OpenESDH/OpenESDH-UI/README.md

 #### Install Dependencies

 We have two kinds of dependencies in this project: tools and AngularJS framework code.
 The tools help us manage and test the application.
+You need to have both npm and bower installed.

 * We get the tools we depend upon via `npm`, the [node package manager][npm].
 * We get the AngularJS code via `bower`, a [client-side code package manager][bower].